-In summary, the use of broader measures of the return to education does not alter the principal results from our benchmark analysis based on weekly wage and salary earnings of full time workers.
+In summary, the use of broader measures of the return to education does not alter the principal results from our benchmark analysis based on weekly wage and salary earnings of full-time workers.
 However, the use of broader measures of the impact of education does increase the magnitudes of the estimated returns, in some cases quite substantially.
-These increases in magnitude occur because higher education is associated with increased employment-in the form of hours of work and weeks of work over the year-as well as a "skill premium" in the form of higher weekly earnings.
-The use of
+These increases in the magnitudes of the returns arise because higher education is associated with increased employment - in the form of hours of work and weeks of work over the year - as well as a "skill premium" in the form of higher weekly earnings.
+The use of broader measures also tends to result in greater growth in the return to education over the periods 1980-2000 and 1980-2005.